Which site would you like to visit?

 Yet, over that period, surprisingly few growers have managed to separate themselves from the pack—by virtue of their genius or their gift for making Champagne of unique expressiveness.
 Two that have are the brothers, Raphaël and Vincent Bérêche.

-Key to the fantastic complexity at Bérêche is the sheer number of different terroirs comprising the estate’s holdings.
+Key to the fantastic complexity of the Bérêche Champagnes are the number of different terroirs that make up the estate’s holdings.
 Their holdings can be found, for example, in their home village of Ludes on the chalky Montagne de Reims, in Ormes, in the Petite Montagne de Reims and Mareuil le Port, in the western Vallée de la Marne.

 These are augmented by small plots in Trépail on the eastern slope of the Montagne de Reims, from 2012, the estate’s first Grand Cru site, a tiny parcel in Mailly and in 2013 a half-hectare in Rilly la Montagne, just west of Ludes.
 Apart from the Brut Réserve, Raphaël and Vincent experiment tirelessly with the character of these very different terroirs, creating a range of cuvées prized for their originality.

 To ensure that the soil and, consequently the fruit, is as healthy as possible, Bérêche stopped all use of chemical herbicides in 2003, returning to manual working of their vineyards as in the past, and they are moving toward biodynamic farming in all their parcels.

 Ten full-time employees tend the vines, an extraordinary number given that the estate’s holdings are only nine hectares.
 This ensures that the labor-intensive farming of each site is done perfectly.
 And this dedication to the quality of the matière première is enhanced by Vincent’s establishment of an extremely precise protocol for all vineyard work.